I consider Shade of the Morning Sun “electronic literature”, but what exactly is that? Isn’t it just another word for an ebook? Well, no – not really!

 (source: Rettberg, Scott.
 Electronic Literature (p.
 5).
 Wiley.
 Kindle Edition.)

-But whatever my future plans, I’d say Shade of the Morning Sun is – and likely will continue to be – primarily hypertext fiction.
-I’ll plan to discuss all of that much more on the blog, but for now at least you have an idea where I think of Shade in the ‘grand scheme of e-lit’.
+So as you can see, electronic literature is very varied, but I would say that Shade of the Morning Sun primarily hypertext fiction.
+I plan to discuss this topic much more on the blog, but for now, at least you have an idea where I think of Shade in the ‘grand scheme of e-lit’.

-Shade of the Morning Sun as guided hypertext fiction
+Shade of the Morning Sun as simple hypertext fiction

 As such, the interactive choices are mainly there to help you focus on and explore a character you like and maybe, once in a while, stray a bit and read a story that thematically or contextually has a relation to the bigger novel-in-stories.